 The convertible loans are hybrid instruments and contain a liability as well as an embedded derivative (conversion option).
-They can also be compound instruments and in case of Sequana Medical NV, these are the EUR denominated loans in particular.
 There are two methods with respect to the accounting treatment for hybrid instruments (liability with an embedded derivative i.c. the conversion option).
 The instrument as a whole can either be accounted for as follows:

+1) both the liability (host contract) and embedded derivative are classified at FVTPL (fair value through Profit and Loss)

+or

-- 1) both the liability (host contract) and embedded derivative are classified at FVTPL (fair value through Profit and Loss) - or - 2) the derivative is split and shown separately and accounted for at FVTPL (fair value through Profit and Loss) while the liability part (host contract) is valued at amortised cost.
+2) the derivative is split and shown separately and accounted for at FVTPL (fair value through Profit and Loss) while the liability part (host contract) is valued at amortised cost.